pkese/FsChat/README.md

 ```
 Alternatively, if you didn't store the response into a variable, you can use `chat.parseTableAs<T>()`, which will parse the last response in the chat context.

-// ^ notice: it's not 'Song title' like in teble
-// We find closest string using Levenshtein edit distance.
+Notice:

-Notice: column names in the table and record field names don't need to match exactly:
+column names in the table and record field names don't need to match exactly:
-in the above example, table column `Song Title` is automatically mapped into `song` field in the record.
+in the above example, table column `Song Title` is automatically mapped into `song` field of record.
 The parser uses Levenshtein edit distance to find the closest match.

 ### Mermaid charts